Ala Moana Beach Park: History

 Originally named Moana Park, the Parks Board changed the park’s name to Ala Moana, “path [to the] sea” in 1947.
-Originally named Moana Park, the Parks Board changed the park’s name to Ala Moana, “path to the sea in 1947.

 The beach was created in 1954.
 The deep swimming area fronting the beach is a former boat channel that was dredged through the coral reef in the late 1920s to join Kewalo Basin with the Ala Wai Harbor.
 In 1955, Hawaiian Dredging Company closed the west end of the channel with a landfill, now Kewalo Basin Park.
 Originally dredged for boat traffic, the channel is 20 to 30 feet deep and 1,000 yards long.
 From 1957 to 1961, concession stands and bathrooms were added.
 Henry Kaiser suggested the creation of a “magic island” of hotels, theaters, and swimming pools.
 The existing park would have been made into a parking lot.

 The land was constructed in 1962 through the reclamation of thirty acres of shallow reef.
 Named Magic Island by the developers, the peninsula was the first phase of a resort hotel complex that called for two more islands to be constructed on the reef off Ala Moana Beach Park.
 After public outcry, the project stopped after the development of Magic Island, leaving the State with a man-made peninsula, which they converted into a public park.
 In 1972 the State officially renamed Magic Island ‘Aina Moana, or “land [from the] sea,” to recognize that the park is made from dredged coral fill, but residents still call it Magic Island.